Tutorial: Hello World!

 The file's name doesn't matter much.
 The key routes

 used for exporting in first line of file's content is essential though.
-We suggest name the file just like the exported configuration key to support long-term maintenance of code.
+As a convention, we suggest to name the file just like the exported configuration key to support long-term maintenance of code.

 When in project folder enter